lorenzhs/toptrees/README.md

 The code was tested and run under Debian GNU/Linux in the unstable distribution as of June 2015, but should work on all Linux-based systems.
 Adaptation for other operating systems will most likely require a change of paths (e.g. '/tmp'), the `makePathRecursive` function in `Common.h` and the `drawSvg` function in `DotGraphExporter.h`.
 Additionally, the Makefile requires adaptation to discover the number of available processors for link-time optimisation.
 POSIX threads (pthreads) are a requirement for the `randomEval` and `randomVerify` commands.

+## Licensing

+Unless otherwise noted, all code in this repository is subject to the GNU General Public License, Version 3.
+A copy of the licence is provided in the file [LICENSE](LICENSE).